-There are two first-come group study rooms downstairs ... these are for quiet group study, as they are within designated quiet areas.
-(The Juvenile Collection room is one of these spaces.)
+There are two first-come group study rooms downstairs.
+These spaces may be used for quiet group study, as they are within designated quiet areas.

-There is one small first-come group study room upstairs in the stacks.
+There is one small first-come group study room upstairs in the back corner of the stacks.
 This area is for quiet group study, as it within the designated quiet area.
 Feel free to use this space for studying, but be aware that you may be asked to vacate the space.
-This A/V Room will be relinquished immediately for priority AV use on demand, and podcasting students also have priority use of this space.
+This A/V Room and Podcast Room must be relinquished immediately for AV use on demand, and podcasting students also have priority use of this space.

 Just inside the doors of the Library is the beautiful Bishop Quarter Room, named for William Quarter (seen on the right), the first bishop of Chicago, who brought the Sisters of Mercy to the city.